b7alt/drupal/README.md

 # docker-drupal

 Drupal >= 7.33 already installed (admin/test)
-with SQLite on Nginx, APC, with SSH access for drush, Ubuntu 13.04
+with SQLite on Nginx, APC, with SSH access for drush, Ubuntu 14.04.1 LTS

 ## Build